-Hip and happening: Chekhoff Hotel Moscow.
-The Chekhoff Hotel Moscow, Curio Collection By Hilton occupies a beautiful, 8-story building that dates back to the 19th century.
+The Chekhoff Hotel Moscow, Curio Collection By Hilton occupies a beautiful, 8-storey building that dates back to the 19th century.
 It is located just 20 minutes’ walk from the Kremlin and

 Bulgakov House © Nikolay Sachkov/Shutterstock

-Home to the world’s most famous ballet company, the Bolshoi Theatre is an unmissable sight in Moscow – make sure you book tickets for performances well in advance.
+It's worth considering what landmarks are nearby when deciding where to stay in Moscow.
+Here, you'll find the home of the world’s most famous ballet company: the Bolshoi Theatre.
+This is an unmissable sight in Moscow – make sure you book tickets for performances well in advance.

 Bolshoi Theatre © dimbar76/Shutterstock

-Chilled vibes: GoodMood Hostel.
 This pleasant hostel with bare-brick walls and splashes of colour has a fun and welcoming atmosphere, and is a stone’s throw from the area’s many restaurants and bars.
-The cosy dorm rooms have privacy curtains and reading lamps, and bathrooms are attractive, with colourful tiles and stylish sinks.
+The cosy dorm rooms have privacy curtains and reading lamps.
+Bathrooms are attractive, with colourful tiles and stylish sinks.